Wedding DJ for relaxed, unforgettable Hertfordshire weddings

 The music

 Most wedding DJs create a playlist in advance and press play.
 I mix live.
 That means when the energy dips at half nine because half your guests just went to the bar, I know which track pulls them back.
 When your uncle requests something that would clear the floor, I handle it without anyone noticing.
 When your crowd shifts from polite swaying to proper dancing, I match that energy in real time.
+Couples call it "reading the room."
+I call it 25 years of practice.

 Your music comes from a five-list system: must-plays, play-if-fits, dedications, vibes, and do-not-plays.
 That gives me the boundaries.
 What happens inside those boundaries is 25 years of building a dancefloor arc that keeps every generation on their feet.